ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

   The content of the actual key is stored in AWS Secret Manager by Terraform itself and is accessible by Jenkins using the configured IAM role.<br>
   However, since the name of the secret in AWS Secret Manager changes at every Terraform run, I needed to template the CASC configuration, making the value of ${jenkins-agent-key-pair} dynamic.<br>

-- Provision the required Security Groups.
+- Provision of the required Security Groups.

 - Create the EC2 Instance to host the Jenkins Master and deploy the rendered jenkins.yaml (CASC file) inside it.<br><br>